kawgh1/react-projects-with-smilga/README.md

 -   This course is with John Smilga and he goes over how to make different components
 -   https://react-projects.netlify.app/
 -   https://github.com/john-smilga/react-projects
--   He has a link to all the working, deployed components
-    -   During the course, I always tried to build it out myself first, at least a working skeleton
+-   During the course, I always tried to build the project or functionality out myself first, at least a working skeleton
 -   #### Support

     -   Find the Content Useful?
 [You can always buy me a coffee](https://www.buymeacoffee.com/johnsmilga)